C191068/Ali_Khatami_Lottery/README.md

 We probably want to pick a random winner and we want this to be verifiably random <br>

 we want this to be untamperable <br>
+We want winners to be selected every X minutes , months ,years <br>